 What is illicit enrichment in a nutshell?

-In many cases, especially in cash economies and where small amounts of bribes are paid over time, it is difficult or impossible to prove individual acts of corruption.
-This means many corrupt officials are never prosecuted and get to keep the assets that they have acquired through their corruption.
+In many cases, especially in cash economies and where small amounts of bribes are paid over time, it is almost impossible to prove every individual act of corruption.
+This means many corrupt officials are rarely prosecuted and get to keep the assets that they have acquired through their corruption.

 Is it a crime?

-In some countries, such as Kenya, illicit enrichment is not a criminal offence but a civil action.
-This means the primary aim is not to prosecute the individual but simply to recover the stolen assets.
+In other countries, such as Kenya or Mauritius, the illicit enrichment law is not a criminal offence but is in the form of a civil action.
+This means that the primary aim of an action under the law in these countries is not to prosecute the individual who has illicitly enriched themselves but simply to recover the stolen assets.

 The level of enforcement also varies.
 In Hong Kong, for example, there were already successful cases leading to asset recovery back in the 1970s.
-In Kenya, the courts are only just starting to finalise the first illicit enrichment cases.
+In Tanzania, the courts are only just starting to adjudicate the first illicit enrichment prosecutions.

 Why is there some controversy?

-Some critics argue that illicit enrichment amounts to finger-pointing, unfairly reversing the burden of proof and removing the presumption of “innocent unless proven guilty”.
-The Ukrainian Parliament recently declared illicit enrichment unconstitutional for these reasons.
+Some critics argue that illicit enrichment laws violate established legal rights by unfairly reversing the burden of proof and removing a presumption of innocence.

 How is illicit enrichment investigated and prosecuted?